Depression. Anxiety. Irritability. Lack of motivation. Did you know that these could be signs that you are overtraining? It’s true.

 - Lack of concentration

 The goal of training is to overload effectively so that adaptations will lead to improved performance, not excessive overload with inadequate recovery.
 Therefore, it is critical that we ask ourselves regularly if our athletes are experiencing any of said symptoms, are there are errors in their program (too many meets, too much volume, excessive intensity), or are there other outside factors contributing (social, travel, stress).
-When mismanaged, it can lead to detrimental effects that require performance restoration that can take weeks or months.
+When mismanaged, it can lead to detrimental effects that require performance restoration that can take weeks or months, possibly years.

 So that leaves the question, how is your mood today?
 Go on, tell us how you’re feeling. 🙂